Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Introduction

 \section{Introduction}

 In microdata anonymization, modifications to the original dataset, such as suppression, generalization, perturbation, or synthetic data generation, are essential to reduce disclosure risk \parencite{2012_Hundepool, 2017_Templ}.
 However, these modifications inevitably result in a loss of information, potentially limiting the analytical value of the data.
 Effective anonymization therefore requires balancing the confidentiality gained from lowering disclosure risk with the preservation of data utility.
 A possibility for evaluating this trade-off visually is the risk–utility (R-U) confidentiality map \parencite{2001_Duncan}.
 R–U maps depict anonymized datasets according to their measured disclosure risk and data utility, facilitating the systematic comparison of alternative anonymization approaches.
 By anonymization approaches, we refer to the different strategies by which datasets can be anonymized.
 These may involve method-specific variations, such as adjusting the level of noise in noise addition \parencite{Brand_2002_Microdata} or comparisons between methods – e.g., the effect of microaggregation \parencite{Defays_1998_Masking} and post randomization \parencite{Gouweleeuw_1998_Post} on disclosure risk.
 They can also include differences in synthetic data, either through employing distinct data generators and/or by producing multiple datasets with the same generator.
+Although the visualization methods presented in this paper are illustrated using synthetic data examples, the proposed visualizations can also be applied to traditional anonymization methods.
+The prerequisite is that the utility and risk measures used for comparison are appropriate and comparable across all applied anonymization approaches.